FedericoBruzzone/medium/Design Patterns  -  Introduction/README.md

 Delegation has a disadvantage it shares with other techniques that make software more flexible through object composition: Dynamic, highly parameterized software is harder to understand than more static software.

 Several design pattern use delegation.
 The State, Strategy, and Visitor patterns depend on it.

+> Inheritance versus Parameterized Types

+Another (not strictly object-oriented) technique for reusing functionality is through **parameterized types**, also known as **generics** and **templates**.
+This technique lets you define a type without specifying all the other types it uses.

+Parameterized types give us a third way (in addition to class inheritance and object composition) to compose behavior in object-oriented systems.
+Many designs can be implemented using any of these three techniques.

+There are important differences between these techniques.
+Object composition lets you change the behavior being composed atrun-time, but it also requires indirection and can be less efficient.
+Inheritance lets you provide default implementations for operations and lets subclasses override them.
+Parameterized typeslet you change the types that a class can use.
+But neither inheritance nor parameterized types can change at run-time.